What Are PTSD Flashbacks And What Triggers Them?

 What happens in the brain during PTSD flashbacks?

-Flashbacks can be neurologically complex.
-Many studies currently suggest that there might be multiple mechanisms at work that occur when a flashback is taking place.
+Flashbacks are neurologically complex.
+Studies suggest that there might be multiple mechanisms at work that occur when a flashback is taking place.

-• The striatum: Which many attribute motor and executive function to
+• The striatum, responsible for motor and executive function

-• The rostral anterior cingulate cortex: Which can play a role in the processing of fear and impulses for many
+• The rostral anterior cingulate cortex, which can play a role in the processing of fear and impulses

-• The thalamus: Which many consider to be the body’s relay station
+• The thalamus, which is considered to be the body’s relay station

-When faced with a dangerous or stressful situation, whether real or imagined, the brain can initiate its innate survival mechanism - the fight or flight response.
-This stress response exists in other mammals as well and can allow them to react to various situations.
-In nature, this usually means running from danger, or defending against it—hence the name "fight-or-flight."
+When faced with a dangerous or stressful situation, whether real or imagined, the brain initiates its innate survival mechanism: the fight-or-flight response.
+This stress response exists in other mammals as well and can allow fast reaction to various situations.
+In nature, this usually means running from danger or defending oneself against it, hence the name.

-Once the possibly dangerous stimuli has been perceived by the person, The amygdala (which is involved with emotional processing), signals to the hypothalamus that there is a problem or threat.
-Next, it messages the autonomic nervous system, which can signala person or animal to react to the situation.
+Here’s how it works: Once the possibly dangerous stimuli has been perceived by the person, the amygdala (which is involved with emotional processing) signals to the hypothalamus that there is a problem or threat.
+Next, it messages the autonomic nervous system, which can signal a person or animal to react to the situation.

-Simply put, the autonomic nervous system is thought by many to oversee vital, yet involuntary processes in the body—such as one’s breathing and heart rate.
-Within the autonomic nervous system, fight-or-flight is often specifically associated with the sympathetic nervous system, which can then release epinephrine—also commonly known as adrenaline—into the organism's bloodstream.
+Next, the autonomic nervous system activates.
+This system oversees vital involuntary processes in the body, such as breathing and heart rate.
+Within the autonomic nervous system, fight-or-flight is often specifically associated with the sympathetic nervous system, which can then release epinephrine—more commonly known as adrenaline—into the organism's bloodstream.

-Epinephrine can cause physiological responses extremely quickly, which can trigger some into a physically-oriented PTSD attack.
-Some physical symptoms of a PTSD attack can include:
+Epinephrine can cause physiological responses extremely quickly, which can trigger some into a physically oriented PTSD attack.
+Some physical symptoms of a post-traumatic stress disorder attack can include:

 • Higher blood pressure